 NetSupport Manager provides remote control capabilities for Apple Mac systems from a Windows, Mac or Mobile Control.

-The NetSupport Manager Mac Control and Client supports Mac OS X version 10.5 and later (Mavericks, Leopard, Snow Leopard, Lion and Mountain Lion) on Intel platforms.
+The NetSupport Manager Mac Control and Client supports Mac OS X version 10.5 and later (Mavericks, Leopard, Snow Leopard, Lion, Mountain Lion and Yosemite) on Intel platforms.

 Key features when connecting from an Apple Mac include:

 - Browse, locate and connect to NetSupport-managed systems across your network.

 - Communicate over LAN, WAN, Internet, or mobile connections.